-Engine rebuilds are required as part of ongoing maintenance of diesel engines.
-However, when an engine is rebuilt, the engine can be upgraded by incorporating emissions-reducing parts.
+When an engine is rebuilt, the engine can be upgraded by incorporating emissions-reducing parts.
 Manufacturers sometimes provide emissions upgrade kits that can be used during a rebuild for this purpose.
 Emissions reductions will depend on the engine and the kit.
-For example, Caterpillar produces an emissions upgrade kit that is verified by the EPA to reduce particulate matter emissions by 22% for certain models of off-road 1970-1995 year engines (US EPA, 2016a).
-The main components of the upgrade kit are a turbocharger, fuel pump/governor, fuel injection nozzles, and pistons/rings/liners (US EPA, 2016a).
+For example, caterpillar produces an emissions upgrade kit that is verified by the EPA to reduce particulate matter by 15% for specific models (US EPA, 2016a).

-Emissions upgrade kits are relatively cost effective, especially when installed during a regularlyscheduled rebuild.
 Incorporating an emissions reduction kit during a rebuild will increase the cost of the rebuild by several thousand dollars (US EPA, 2007).